 I never wanted to be a teacher.

 I resisted the occupation from the time I was in first grade when I started being encouraged to consider the profession.
-I wanted to be a writer and thought I was headed that way when I landed an editorial job after graduate school.
+I wanted to be an author and thought I was headed that way when I landed an editorial job after graduate school.

 After almost a year at the company, I discovered it was in financial trouble, deeply and dangerously.
 I sought a way out.
 Through a series of unexpected events, I was hired to teach at Holland Hall Upper School.
 Keep in mind that independent schools typically function under guidelines exempting them from hiring state-certified teachers.